 - In the Motherboard tab under System, check Enable IO APIC.

 - In the Processor tab under System, check Enable PAE/NX.

 - In the Acceleration tab under System, check Enable VT-x/AMD-V and Enable Nested Paging.

 - In the Video tab under Display, check Enable 2D acceleration.

 - Remember to mount the Windows 8 .ISO file you downloaded and you’re good to go!

 This entry was posted on Saturday, October 22nd, 2011 at 13:59 and is filed under Windows 8.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.